Sixth Crusade: Frederick II and the Papacy

 The failure of the Fifth Crusade was a devastating blow to Christendom.
-Of all the European sovereigns, only Frederick II, the Holy Roman Emperor, was in a position to regain Jerusalem after the loss.
+Of all the European sovereigns, only Emperor Frederick II was in a position to regain Jerusalem after the loss.
 Frederick was, like many of the 13th-century rulers, a serial crucesignatus.
 When he was formally crowned as King of Germany at Aachen on 15 July 1215, he astonished the crowd by taking the cross and calling upon the nobles present to do the same.
-Twenty years separated the crusader vows of the emperor Henry VI of Germany and his son Frederick and it is unclear whether the father's German Crusade of 1197 impacted the son's objectives for the Fifth Crusade.
+Twenty years separated the crusader vows of Emperor Henry VI and his son Frederick and it is unclear whether the father's German Crusade of 1197 impacted the son's objectives for the Fifth Crusade.

 The emperor again took the vow when he was re-crowned in Rome by the pope on 22 November 1220.
-At the same time, Frederick's oldest son Henry VII of Germany took the title of King of the Romans, and Constance of Aragon was crowned empress.
+At the same time, Frederick's oldest son, Henry, took the title of king of the Romans, and Frederick's wife, Constance of Aragon, was crowned empress.
 A year later, Honorius III reminded Frederick that he had not fulfilled his vow, and in December 1221, sent Nicola de Chiaromonte, cardinal-bishop of Tusculum, to confer with Frederick.
 They returned to Veroli in April 1222 to confer with the pontiff.
-A strategy meeting for the next Crusade did not happen until March 1223 at Ferentino and included the pope and emperor, plus John of Brienne, Latin patriarch Raoul of Mérencourt, the masters of the military orders, and many others.
+A strategy meeting for the next Crusade did not happen until March 1223 at Ferentino and included the pope and emperor, plus John of Brienne, Latin patriarch Ralph of Mérencourt, the masters of the military orders, and many others.
 Frederick again vowed to go on Crusade in addition to signing an agreement with the errant Thomas of Celano, negotiated by Thomas of Aquino.
 But neither this nor the one signed two years later at San Germano assured Frederick's departure.